-The Millionaire Mind surveys more than 1.300 millionaires to understand how they think, what they do, and what they did to achieve what they achieved.
+The Millionaire Mind surveys more than 1.300 mostly self-made millionaires, based on Thomas Stanley’s large-scale research into affluent households to understand how they think, what they do, and what they did to achieve what they achieved.

 Contents